gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 One of the main drawbacks to the approach used here is the sensitivity of the lane line thresholding due to brightness and shadows.
 This will become even more of a problem when the road conditions change depending on the time of day and the weather conditions such as rain.
-One way to fix this would be to try multiple thresholding approaches based on the overall appearance of the image based on the intensity histogram.
+One way to fix this would be to try adaptive thresholding approaches based on the overall appearance of the image based on the intensity histogram.
+This drawback of the approach is very apparent when I tested the video-gen.py on the challenge_video.mp4.

 Another possible drawback could be the assumption that the transformation of the camera that is computed from the initial straight-lane.jpg remains the same through the rest of the test images and video.
-Any slope or tilt could affect the assumption.
+Any slope or tilt of the road or car could affect the assumption.

 ### References
-Most of the code for the tracking and video making was written after looking at the video in the Project FAQ found here https://www.youtube.com/watch?v=vWY8YUayf9Q&feature=youtu.be
+Most of the code for the tracking and video making was written after looking at the video in the Project FAQ found here and the course notes. https://www.youtube.com/watch?v=vWY8YUayf9Q&feature=youtu.be